 Hotel tips in Salzburg:

-The Romantik Hotel Gmachl, Austria's oldest family hotel, welcomes you only 5 km from Salzburg city centre and offers you a relaxing stay on the green outskirts of Salzburg.
+The Romantik Spa Hotel Elixhauser Wirt, Austria's oldest family hotel, welcomes you only 5 km from Salzburg city centre and offers you a relaxing stay on the green outskirts of Salzburg.
 The hotel's spacious wellness area offers its guests relaxing hours after an exciting discovery tour of the Mozart city.
 In the lovingly furnished rooms and in the romantic garden of the Romantik Hotel Gmachl, guests experience the village idyll.

 In addition, the Romantik Hotel Die Gersberg Alm is located in the middle of beautiful nature only 7 km from the city centre of Salzburg.
 The hosts welcome you warmly in elegantly furnished rooms and offer excellent cuisine as well as exquisite wines.
 Enjoy a delicious dinner on the terrace with the best view of the beautiful Mozart city.

 The Mondsee is a fantastic bathing lake in the Salzkammergut and has drinking water quality.
 It offers its guests a pleasant bathing holiday on the numerous sandy and meadow beaches and convinces with a wide range of sports and leisure activities.
 Every year from May to September, around 600 events such as concerts and theatre provide entertainment at the lake.
 Special highlight: The beautiful village of See enchants nature lovers with its breath-taking mountain scenery and belongs to the UNSECO World Heritage.

 3. St. Wolfgang